Glastonbury, Connecticut: Education

 Glastonbury has five elementary schools: Buttonball Lane School, Hebron Avenue School, Hopewell School, Naubuc School, and Nayaug School.
 A sixth, Eastbury School, closed in 2018.
 Each school has between 288 and 608 students.
-There are two middle schools.
-Gideon Welles School has just over 500 students in 6th grade, and Smith Middle School has 1,035 students in 7th and 8th grades.
-The town's high school, Glastonbury High School, has 2,173 students as of October 2013.
+Glastonbury has two middle schools: Gideon Welles School, which serves 6th grade and has just over 500 students, and Smith Middle School, which serves 7th and 8th grades and has 1,035 students.
+The town's high school, Glastonbury High School, had 2,173 students as of October 2013.

 Glastonbury's school system was referenced in episode 563, Act 2, of the radio show This American Life.